Now you can unlock your iPhone with a mask on. Better late than never.

-These updates include long-awaited additions, like the ability to unlock your iPhone with your face even while wearing a mask.
+These updates include long-awaited additions, such as the ability to unlock your iPhone with your face even while wearing a mask.
 Another new feature, Universal Control, lets you interact with your nearby iPad while you’re sitting at your desk with a Mac.
-And because words hardly seem like enough any more, we now have a bevy of new emoji at our disposal.
+And because words hardly seem like enough anymore, we now have a bevy of new emoji at our disposal.

-Let’s be clear: whether you plan to use any of the company’s new features or not, it’s worth keeping your devices’ software up-to-date anyway to dodge potential security issues.
-Here are the some of the most useful features found in iOS and iPadOS 15.4, and what they means for the way you use your devices.
+Let’s be clear: Whether you plan to use any of the company’s new features or not, it’s worth keeping your devices’ software up to date to dodge potential security issues.
+Here are the some of the most useful features found in iOS and iPadOS 15.4, and what they mean for the way you use your devices.

 Face ID now plays nice with masks

 Considering that mask mandates across many parts of the United States are being lifted, Apple was perhaps a little late with this feature.
-Since we’re still in the midst of the pandemic, though, covid cautious users can still get plenty of mileage out of it.
-(That is, if they’re using fairly new iPhones — this addition only works on the iPhone 12 series and newer.
+Since we’re still in the midst of the pandemic, though, covid-cautious users can still get plenty of mileage out of it.
+(That is, if they’re using fairly new iPhones — this addition only works on the iPhone 12 series and newer.)

 Even if you’ve set up Face ID ages ago, you’ll be asked to enroll your face in Face ID again once you’ve installed the update.
 Why?
-So your phone can get a better look at your eyes — as well as the space around it.
+So your phone can get a better look at your eyes — as well as the space around them.
 If you opt into using Face ID while masked, Apple says the feature will attempt to “recognize the unique features around the eye area” to determine that you are, in fact, you.

-Once you’ve made it through the setup process, Face ID should work as it does when you’re completely unmasked.
+Once you’ve made it through the setup process, Face ID should work as it does when you’re unmasked.

 Still, these speedy unlocks can come at a cost.
-Apple admits that Face ID is most accurate when it can look at your whole face, so don't be surprised if your phone occasionally flubs an unlock while you're masked.
-That's especially true if you wear hats likes toques and beanies that cover additional parts of your face, and sunglasses in particular are a no-go.
+Apple admits that Face ID is most accurate when it can look at your whole face, so don’t be surprised if your phone occasionally flubs an unlock while you’re masked.
+That’s especially true if you wear hats such as toques and beanies that cover additional parts of your face, and sunglasses in particular are a no-go.
 (Regular glasses are fine, though.)

 While these mask tweaks make Face ID less secure in some ways, it's (thankfully) still not that easy to trick — you can't, for example, point your phone's front camera at a video of yourself wearing a mask and unlock it.